 Cindy Oien, LPN, SWD,

 8:00 am - 4:30 pm

-our Medical Director, Dr. Tam Czarnik, and Darlene Kelly, ARNP, along with Registered Nurses, Licensed Practical Nurses,
+Medical Director, Dr. Tam Czarnik, and Darlene Kelly, ARNP, along with Registered Nurses, Licensed Practical Nurses, Certified

-and activity personnel to provide individualized personal care to each resident's physical, mental, and psychosocial needs.
+activity personnel to provide individualized personal care to each resident's physical, mental, and psychosocial needs.
+To help us

-To help us meet the personal daily needs of our residents, we also provide barber, beauty, housekeeping, and laundry
+meet the personal daily needs of our residents, we also provide barber, beauty, housekeeping, and laundry services.

 Nelson County Health System 108 East Nyhus Ave.
 McVille, ND 58254 701-322-4314